yassato/myPlots/README.md

 # myPlots
-An R package including plot functions used by yassato (for private usage).
+An R package including plot functions used by Y. Sato.